EVEInsight/Insight/README.md

 **How do I host Insight myself?**

 Insight runs on Windows, Linux, or Mac.
-See the [hosting insight](#hosting-insight) section.
+See the [hosting Insight](#hosting-insight) section.

 **Why do I have to paste my callback url when using the !sync command?**